Mere Lease Extension - Free Consultation

 It may end up saving you thousands.

-Why you should start your Mere lease extension
+Why you should commence your Mere lease extension

-It is generally accepted that a property with over 100 years remaining is worth roughly the same as a freehold.
-Where an further 90 years added to any lease with more than 45 years unexpired, the premises will be equivalent in value to a freehold for many years ahead.
+It is generally accepted that a property with over 100 years unexpired lease term is worth approximately the same as a freehold.
+Where an further 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years ahead.

 Lender Requirement